dotnetCarpenter/es-lab/README.md

 The objects passed to `Trait` should normally only serve as plain records that describe a simple trait's properties.
 We expect them to be used mostly in conjunction with Javascript's excellent object literal syntax.
 The `Trait` function turns an object into a property descriptor map with the following constraints:

-<ul><li>Only the object's own properties are turned into trait properties (its prototype is not significant).
++ Only the object's own properties are turned into trait properties (its prototype is not significant).

-</li><li>Data properties in the object record bound to the special `Trait.required` singleton are bound to a distinct "required" property descriptor (as shown above).
++ Data properties in the object record bound to the special `Trait.required` singleton are bound to a distinct "required" property descriptor (as shown above).

-</li><li>Data properties in the object record bound to functions are interpreted as "methods".
++ Data properties in the object record bound to functions are interpreted as "methods".
 In order to ensure integrity, methods are distinguished from plain Javascript functions by `traits.js` in the following ways:

-<ul><li>The methods and the value of their `.prototype` property are frozen.
+  + The methods and the value of their `.prototype` property are frozen.

-</li><li>Methods are 'bound' to an object at instantiation time (see later).
+  + Methods are 'bound' to an object at instantiation time (see later).
 The binding of `this` in the method's body is bound to the instantiated object.

-</li></ul></li><li>`Trait` is a pure function if no other code has a reference to any of the object record's methods.
-If `Trait` is applied to an object literal whose methods are represented as anonymous in-place functions as recommended, this should be the case.</li></ul>
++ `Trait` is a pure function if no other code has a reference to any of the object record's methods.
+If `Trait` is applied to an object literal whose methods are represented as anonymous in-place functions as recommended, this should be the case.

 #### Composing Traits ####